lenymo/glennmccomb-com/README.md

 ### Page header images

 Page header featured images are saved as plain JPG / PNGs in Photoshop with `featured-image-` prefix in `/src/img/uploads/`.
 These then need to be processed with `gulp images` and `gulp compress-images`, after which point they are compressed and copied to `static/img/uploads/`.
+In generaly, these images are 1400 x 700, but it doesn't particularly matter since they are scaled to fit wherever they're displayed (in article summary tiles and in page headers).

 ### Photography images